Tech-Tac/SocialWeb/README.md

 8. Run the project by executing `npm run build` and `php artisan serve`
 9. Congratulations!
 The project is up and running!

+Tip: you can run `php artisan db:seed` to generate a bunch of fake users and posts to play with.

 _teeny tiny little note:_ the friendship system is currently broken (I'm losing my sanity), if you can fix it, create a pull request!

 ---